Entanglement and separability in continuum Rokhsar-Kivelson states: Positive boson and Motzkin and Fredkin chains

 \subsection{Relation to Motzkin and Fredkin chains}

-The wavefunctional \eqref{E:Psi_pos} of the positive Lifshitz boson was conjectured in \cite{chen2017quantum,chen2017gapless} to capture the groundstates of both Motzkin and Fredkin spin chains in the continuum limit.
+The Motzkin and Fredkin models are spin-1 and spin-$1/2$ chains, respectively.
+The Hamiltonians describing these spin chains are local, frustration-free, and with nearest-neighbor interactions.
+Their groundstates are equal-weight superpositions of all states corresponding to Motzkin paths for the Motzkin model, and to Dyck paths for the Fredkin model.
+A Motzkin path is any path connecting $(x, y) = (0, 0)$ and $(x, y) = (L, 0)$ in the upper-half plane, formed by three types of moves (moving from left to right): diagonal-up, diagonal-down, and flat, (which correspond to the three state in the $S_z$ basis for spin-1).
+Similarly, a Dyck path is a Motzkin path with only the diagonal-up/down moves allowed.
+The spin variables can thus be represented as a ``height field" $\phi$, i.e. $\partial_x \phi(x)=S_z(x)$.
+The groundstate property $S_z^{\text{tot}}=0$ translates into Dirichlet boundary conditions on $\phi$: $\phi(L)-\phi(0)=0$.
+Mapping the problem to a random walk, the wavefunctional \eqref{E:Psi_pos} of the positive Lifshitz boson was thus conjectured in \cite{chen2017quantum,chen2017gapless} to capture the groundstates of both Motzkin and Fredkin spin chains in the continuum limit.
 The only difference between the two being encoded in the dimensionless parameter $\kappa$.
 Indeed, expression \eqref{E:EE_pos1} for the Rényi entropy of a boundary interval matches exactly the results for the Motzkin model \cite{movassagh2017entanglement,chen2017quantum} and for the Fredkin spin chain \cite{DellAnna2016violation,chen2017gapless}, provided $\kappa = 3/4,\,2$ in the Motzkin and Fredkin groundstates, respectively.
 Correlation functions can be shown to match as well.
-However, our field theory result \eqref{E:EE_pos2} for the (Rényi) entropy of a bulk interval does not agree with the spin chains calculations \cite{movassagh2017entanglement,dellanna2019long}.
+However, our field theory result \eqref{E:EE_pos2b} for the (Rényi) entropy of a bulk interval does not agree with the spin chains calculations \cite{movassagh2017entanglement,dellanna2019long}.
 Our formula does reproduce the `geometric' part (i.e. the $1/2\log L_B$ term) of the entropy of Motzkin and Fredkin groundstates, but we also observe an additional IR divergent term that does not appear for the spin chains.
 We are thus lead to conclude that, as it stands, the continuum limit of Motzkin and Fredkin groundstates is not adequately described by the positive Lifshitz boson groundstate.
-In the Discussion, we discuss one modification to the wavefunctional that could potential cure the discrepancies, namely making the field compact.
+In the Discussion, we discuss one modification to the wavefunctional that could potentially cure the discrepancies, namely making the field compact.

 Let us close this section with a remark on the mutual information for the Motzkin and Fredkin groundstates, which was studied in \cite{dellanna2019long}.
 There, the author finds that the mutual information of two disconnected subsystems inside the bulk does not depend on their separation, and takes the form \beq